suitcss/preprocessor/README.md

-  -m, --minify              minify output with cssnano -L, --no-lint             disable stylelint and postcss-bem-linter -i, --import-root [path]  the root directory for imported css files -c, --config [path]       a custom PostCSS config file -v, --verbose             log verbose output for debugging -w, --watch               watch the input file and any imports for changes
+  -m, --minify              minify output with cssnano -L, --no-lint             disable stylelint and postcss-bem-linter -i, --import-root [path]  the root directory for imported css files -e, --throw-error         throw an error when any warnings are found -c, --config [path]       a custom PostCSS config file -v, --verbose             log verbose output for debugging -w, --watch               watch the input file and any imports for changes